ZTzTopia/site/src/data/events/2025/kashictf/misc/game-2--wait/README.md

 ---

 So we have a game that we can play.
-We can play the game and see that we have to wait for `17800` seconds to get the flag.
+We can play the game and see that we have to wait for `172800` seconds to get the flag.

-We can use `Cheat Engine` to change the value of the timer to `0` and get the flag.
+We can use **Cheat Engine** to change the value of the timer to `0` and get the flag.
 Search for the value like `3600` or `86400` and change it to `0`.

 ![alt text](image.png)